khaledahmedm/Google-Cybersecurity/README.md

 **Google**

-Each of these courses material and certificates of accomplishments are included in a .md in this repo.
+Each of these courses material and certificates of accomplishments are included in an .md file in this repo.

 - 🛡️ Foundations of Cybersecurity🛡️
 - 📊 Play It Safe: Manage Security Risks 📊